stefanil/play2-clickstart/README.md

 Launch this clickstart and glory could be yours too !
 Use it as a building block if you like.

-You can launch this on Cloudbees via a clickstart automatically, or follow the instructions below.
+You can launch this on Cloudbees via a clickstart automatically, and test this locally if you wish.

-# Deploying manually:

-## To build and deploy this on CloudBees, follow those steps:

-Create application:

-    bees app:create MYAPP_ID

-Create a new software project in Jenkins, changing the following:

-* Add this git repository (or yours, with this code) on Jenkins
-* Add an "Execute Shell" build step with:

-        java -Xms512M -Xmx1536M -Xss1M -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=384M -jar sbt-launch.jar -Dsbt.log.noformat=true dist

-* Also add a post-build step "Deploy to CloudBees" with those parameters:

-        Applications: First Match
-        Application Id: MYAPP_ID
-        Filename Pattern: dist/APP_NAME-VERSION.zip
-        Advanced... > Environment: java

-Then finally update your application from your own computer:

-    bees app:update MYAPP_ID runtime.JAVA_OPTS='-Dhttp.port=$app_port' runtime.class=play.core.server.NettyServer runtime.classpath=APP_NAME-VERSION/lib/* runtime.args='$app_dir/app/APP_NAME-VERSION/' proxyBuffering=false

 ## To build this locally: